 Out-of-network: Care received from a doctor, group of doctors, clinics, hospitals, or other health care providers that do not have an agreement with your medical plan provider.
 You'll pay more when you use out-of-network providers.
+Some plans only allow out-of-network care in urgent or emergent situations.
 Out-of-pocket maximum: This is the most you must pay for covered services in a plan year.
 After you spend this amount on deductibles, copayments and coinsurance, your health plan pays 100% of the costs of covered benefits.
-However, you must pay for certain out-of-network charges above reasonable and customary amounts.
+However, you must pay for certain outof-network charges above reasonable and customary amounts.

-Reasonable and customary: The amount of money a health plan determines is the normal or acceptable range of charges for a specific health-related service or medical procedure.
+Reasonable and customary: The amount of money a health plan determines is the normal or acceptable range of charges for a specific healthrelated service or medical procedure.
 If your healthcare provider submits higher charges than what the health plan considers normal or acceptable, you may have to pay the difference.